icemoss/deltarune-guitar/README.md

 After the opening, keys shall start descending down the left and the right tracks.
 Press them in time with Z or Left Arrow, and X or Right Arrow.

 Some notes are longer with a tail.
-For these notes, hold down the buttton for the duration of the tail to score extra points.
+For these notes, hold down the button for the duration of the tail to score extra points.

 ## Deployment